Iso Rivolta IR 300: History

 Iso, a well known manufacturer of motor cycles and micro cars, especially the Isetta bubble car decided to enter the lucrative luxury car market in the early 60s.
-The idea behind this was a car that was usable everyday while being price between a Jaguar and a Ferrari.
-For mechanical development of the car, the company founder and chairman entrusted Giotto Bizzarrini of Società Autostar.
+The idea behind this was a car that was usable everyday while being priced between a Jaguar and a Ferrari.
+For the mechanical development of the car, the company founder and chairman entrusted Giotto Bizzarrini of Società Autostar.
 Bizzarrini developed a pressed steel and welded panel chassis which was designed to flex fore and aft and proved to be rigid along with cost effective to manufacture.
 The de Dion rear suspension and four wheel disc brakes would be shared with contemporary luxury offerings at the time.
 While the front suspension would consist of unequal length wishbones.
 The elegant body style was the work of a young Giorgetto Giugiaro who was working at Bertone at the time.

 For the drivetrain, Iso would follow the same concept as adopted by De Tomaso and would choose an American built drivetrain.
 The car would be fitted with a Chevrolet 327 V8 engine mated initially to a 4-speed manual transmission from BorgWarner.
 It would be offered with a 5-speed manual transmission and a 3-speed automatic transmission as well later on in its production life cycle.
 The IR 300 would be joined by a high performance IR 340 variant in 1964.

 The new car named the Rivolta IR 300 was presented to the public at the 1962 Torino Motor Show to a positive reception.
 797 units of the IR 300 would be made before production would end in 1970 amid slow sales.
 167 cars made were the IR 340 models.

 Specifications

 The manufacturer wanted the car to be known for its powerful engine, high quality of construction and elegant style.
-Expensive press-tool dies were produced, but volumes never justified the investment in presses to go with them, and for several years the dies were kept at the factory and periodically sent out to be fitted to a sub-contracted press in the area in order that a batch of body panels could be produced.
+Expensive press-tool dies were produced, but volumes never justified the investment in presses to go with them, and for several years the dies were kept at the factory and periodically sent out to be fitted to a subcontracted press in the area in order that a batch of body panels could be produced.

 Engine and running gear

-The engine use was a 5.4 litre Chevrolet small block engine, similar to one of the units installed in the Chevrolet Corvette.
+The engine used was a 5.4 litre Chevrolet small block engine, similar to one of the units installed in the Chevrolet Corvette.
 It had a compression ratio of 10.5:1 and was rated at 300 hp.
-Power would be increased to 340 hp with a 11.5:1 compression ratio in the high performance IR 340 model.
+Power would be increased to 340 hp with an 11.5:1 compression ratio in the high performance IR 340 model.
 The all-synchromesh 4-speed gearbox came from BorgWarner and was operated with a central floor mounted stick shift.
 A 3-speed automatic transmission along with a 5-speed manual transmission were also offered.